HajarAsebbane/HajarASEBBANE/README.md

 ### Hi there 👋

- Currently i'm a Student in computer systems and software engineering at Technology High School Essaouira -Morocco.
+ Currently i'm a   computer systems and software engineering student at Technology High School Essaouira -Morocco.